-You may have noticed the new signage around any airports you've visited lately, or perhaps you've seen it blasted all over the news this month, but if you haven't, here's the big travel news this month: 9 states in the U.S can no longer travel by air, even domestically, with only their driver's license as ID starting January 22, 2018.
+You may have noticed the new signage around any airports you've visited lately, or perhaps you've seen it blasted all over the media this month, but if you haven't, here's the big travel news you need to know: 9 states in the U.S can no longer travel by air, even domestically, with only their driver's license as a form of ID starting January 22, 2018.

 In compliance with the Department of Homeland Security's 2005 REAL ID Act, certain states who issue ID's which do not meet government minimum security standards must now use a passport, military ID, or permanent residence card for all TSA checkpoints.
 This has been enforced to 'discourage forgeries and prevent terrorism' throughout the U.S.